Evacuation orders expanded, highways closed due to B.C. Interior flooding

 Farther east, the Okanagan Indian Band has issued an evacuation alert for properties on Grouse Avenue, Deer Street, Elk Street, Lakeshore Drive and Falcon Avenue.
 An evacuation order was issued for some properties on Falcon Avenue on Tuesday.

-Also on evacuation alert are 18 addresses in the rural Grand Forks area, according to the Regional District of Kootenay Boundary.
+Also on evacuation order are 10 addresses in the rural Grand Forks area south of 68th Avenue, according to the Regional District of Kootenay Boundary.
+An evacuation alert is in place for eight other properties in the area.

 The evacuated Cache Creek properties are all located along the creek itself, according to the village, which does not appear to have posted a detailed breakdown of which addresses are subject to the evacuation order.